CRAIG HIGNETT – HONORARY PRESIDENT

 I first watched Pools back in 1984 and I got to enjoy the glory days of 90/91 – that kind of raw emotion and joy never leaves you despite 30 years of ups and downs since.
 I’m currently a season ticket holder and over the years have stood or sat in most areas of the ground, often with my daughter.

 I have overall responsibility for HUST social media and the website, also supporting with member communications and developing new ideas in which to engage members, HUFC supporters and the wider community.
-As vice-chair I am also here to support our chairperson and help to drive forward initiatives that promote Pools in the wider community.
+As vice-chair I am also here to support our chairperson and team, to help drive forward initiatives that promote Pools in the wider community.

 Michael Weir – Diversity and People Officer